vignedev/sunaba/readme.md

 ## DISCLAIMER

-This script (mainly `common_env`) makes quite a lot of assumptions to how the Linux system is setup.
-Be aware that a intensive security audit was not performed, thus it may be possible to escape the sandbox (especially with `enable_dbus`).
+This script (mainly `common_env`) makes quite a lot of assumptions about how the Linux system is set up.
+Be aware that an intensive security audit was not performed, thus it may be possible to escape the sandbox (especially with `enable_dbus`).

 ## LICENSE